cjhillbrand/websocket-sandbox/README.md

 if everything up to this point has worked there should be one event logged in our console.

 4. The moment we have been waiting for, sending and receiving messages.
     1. Since this is the basic chatroom, we did not introduce the ability for custom names, or the creation of joining chatrooms.
 If you are interested in doing this take a look at the **Extended Lab** which walks through how to do this.
-To make sure that our UI knows we are in a *Simple Mode*
+To make sure that our UI knows we are in a *Simple Mode*:
         * enter **no-rooms** in the **Please Enter a Name** text box.
         * Click **Register**
         * The **Submit** button under the message text box should now be enabled.
     If not refresh the page, enter **no-rooms** and try again.
     2. Enter any message in the text box labeled **Type a Message here**
     3. Press **Submit** under the text box.